 If you love this type of Asian style cooking, make sure sure you check out my recipes for Sticky Asian Beef, Sticky Chinese Pork Belly and Sticky Prawn Rice Bowls.

-Can I use different vegetables?
-Absolutely.
-You could add in or substitute the broccoli for bok choy, carrot or capsicum.
+You could substitute the broccoli for green beans, bok choy, carrot or capsicum.

 5 spice Pork Stir Fry